etalab/licence-ouverte/open-licence.md

 France has a comprehensive legal framework aiming at the spontaneous dissemination by the administrations of their public information in order to ensure the widest possible reuse of this information.

-The right to "Reuse" the administrations' "Information" is governed by the code des relations entre le public et l'administration (CRPA).
+The right to "Reuse" the administrations' "Information" is governed by the _Code des relations entre le public et l'administration (CRPA)_.

 This license facilitates the unrestricted and free of charge reuse of public information and is one of the licenses which can be used by the administration pursuant to the decree issued under article L. 323-2 of the CRPA.